Note that Covid19 restrictions may affect or curtail normal activities. Please contact us for the latest situation for any particular organisation.

 Prior to Sunday morning services, there is TEN:TEN (a Prayer Meeting to which all are invited regularly).

 There is a house group Bible study – The Fellowship Bible Study (on alternate Tuesday mornings) This group joins in with the Fellowship of Kilmarnock Churches for their Lent Bible Study programme.
-Thursday Hour of Prayer is a prayer group which meets every week.
+Thursday Hour of Prayer is a prayer group which meets every week in the church.

 Wider Church Involvement